Activate Your Electronic Services

 - Discuss your costs with Business Affairs Office

-Optional steps students can complete during New Student Registration & Orientation:
+Optional steps students can complete during New Student Registration:

 - Discuss your needs with Accessibility Coordinator

-- Complete and turn in FERPA Release Form.
+- Complete the FERPA Release Form.
 FERPA (Family Educational Rights and Privacy Act) is a Federal law that protects the privacy of student education records (available at the Information Desk or online at www.ndscs.edu/Privacy).